ultrox/webdevmnemonic/README.md

 * .shift - makes it smaller.
 Shorter word than .unshift

 source from [hacker news user da02 on Aug 7, 2013](https://news.ycombinator.com/item?id=6171882)

+## What is origin?
+When I was learning about CORS I didn't know is origin, so I rememberd it as `PHP`.
+I was very proud on my "discovery" so it stuck for me.

+Mnemonic to use: PHP
+> Origin is combination of Protocol(scheme) Host Port -> PHP